All buildings that produce wastewater are required to connect to either the main sewer or an effluent disposal system.

 In areas where main sewer is not available an effluent disposal system needs to be installed.
 There are a variety of systems available which range from conventional septic systems (tanks and leach drains), Aerobic Treatment Units known as ATU’s and Greywater re-use systems.
 Whichever system is used it must have approval for use by the Department of Health WA.

 There are a number of factors to consider when choosing the right type of system for a property and this might include; whether there is adequate space to accommodate the system, the location and distance of water bodies, the depth to groundwater, along with a number of other requirements that are set out in the relevant Guidance leaflets at the bottom of this page.
-There may also be specific requirements placed on a property indicating the type of system required and its location, which can sometimes be found on your certificate of title or by contacting the Shire.
+There may also be specific requirements placed on a property indicating the type of system required and its location, which can sometimes be found on your certificate of title or by contacting the City.

-The Shires Health Service is responsible for assessing and approving applications for on-site effluent disposal systems.
+The City's Health Service is responsible for assessing and approving applications for on-site effluent disposal systems.
 An application form must be submitted, ensuring that all required information is provided on a scale plan such as; location of buildings, boundaries, bores, subsoil drains, water bodies and preferred location of the system.
 See the relevant Guideline leaflets (below) which detail the information required for each type of system.

 Once the application form has been received, the site and system will be assessed for suitability and to ensure that all requirements are met prior to issuing an Approval to Construct.
 Please note it may sometimes be necessary to request further information, require a test hole to be dug to check for groundwater or even a geotechnical report.
 Some applications also require Department of Health Approval and where this is the case we will forward the application onto them.
 Separate fee applies - refer to application form.